-I discovered graphic design and web site building in 1996 and have enjoyed exploring my creative side which I built up into a side domain hosting business that continues on to this day ... although with all the free social media it has slowed down greatly.
+I discovered graphic design and web site building in 1996 and have enjoyed exploring my creative side which I built up into a side domain hosting business.
+Through time that has dwindled with all the free social media.

 I have lived in California, Oregon, Colorado, Texas, Hawaii and Arkansas ... having uprooted dozens of times in my lifetime ... a true roller coaster ride in every sense of the word ‘adventure’.
-A life that books are written about and movies are created from.
-And although It’s been amazing to have met people from all over the world, I am inescapably grateful that I and my daughters survived the ups and downs and twists and turns ... but more because they are so beautiful souls, strong and independent, successful and intelligent.
+And although it’s been amazing to have met people from all over the world, I am inescapably grateful that I and my daughters survived the ups and downs and twists and turns ... but more because they are so beautiful souls, strong and independent, successful and intelligent.
 They make this mother so very proud because they didn’t have it easy most of their growing up years.
 I am very blessed purely for their blessings.

-The experience of caregiving has given me a better understanding of aging ...
-I dread it so!
-Yet it is a reality each of us has to find acceptance ... and when you get there it comes clearer that aging is life’s greatest challenge ... the most depth of life’s happiest and saddest memories in all moments of times passing ... it’s like reading the final chapter of an emotionally charged and grandiose novel.
+The experience of caregiving gave me a better understanding of aging ... and I dread it so!
+Yet it is a reality each of us has to find acceptance ... and when you get there it comes clearer that aging is life’s greatest challenge ... the most depth of life’s happiest and saddest memories in all moments of times passing ...

 As I look back now I can’t help think “What a ride!” and “What’s next?”